Trebonius91/Caracal/README.md

 ## Compiling from Source

 The Makefile, which is located in the main directory, should be modified to meet your system requirements, choosing a suitable set of compiler and required libraries
 (a separate configure file will be added in the future).
+Since Caracal now includes an API to call machine-learned interatomic potential (MLIP) energies+gradients from ASE, up to date Fortran and C compilers need to be present, as well as a recent Python version.
+If the latter differs too much from the first, broken dependencies can occur during linking.

 After, this, copy it to the src directory and run
 ```
 $ make
 ```